NunoMBatista/deiGo-Compiler/Report/report_md/CompilersReport.md

 ### Optimization and Readability
 We define operator precedence and associativity explicitly to resolve ambiguities.
 This ensures that expressioons are parsed correctly according to the deiGo language specifications.
-Examples of the transcription of the initnal grammar in EBNF notation to the Yacc format:
+Examples of the transcription of the initial grammar in EBNF notation to the Yacc format:

 ```
 Declarations → {VarDeclaration SEMICOLON | FuncDeclaration SEMICOLON}